tessereact/tessereact/docs/config.md

 `port` — a port of your Tessereact server, 5001 by default

-`snapshots_path` — a path to directory where Tessereact is going to store snapshots
+`snapshotsPath` — a path to directory where Tessereact is going to store snapshots

-`entry_url` — a url to Tessereact Webpack entry
+`entryURL` — an URL to Tessereact Webpack entry

-`template_path` — a path to Tessereact template
+`templatePath` — a path to Tessereact template

+`cacheCSS` — should server cache CSS diffs

+`screenshotSizes` — a list of sizes for screenshot diff